Busby's Bore: Description

-The Bore was built by convict labour, mostly through solid sandstone.
+The Bore was built by convict labour, mostly cut through solid sandstone.
 It averaged 5 ft high by 4 ft wide, though it varied from 3 ft by 3 ft to 11 ft high.
 The completed Bore delivered about 1.5 Ml water per day.
 Not all went to plan as there were injuries.

 Starting in 1859, Busby's Bore was supplemented and later supplanted by water pumped from Botany Swamps.
 In 1934, part of the Bore under Oxford Street was filled with sand to remove the risk of subsidence under the tram lines.

 The Bore remains under the ownership of Sydney Water.
 It is listed on the New South Wales Heritage Register and the former Register of the National Estate and is protected by a Permanent Conservation Order.

 Condition

 As at 30 July 1997, the archaeological potential is good.
 It is an intact example of its type.